 World Wide Sires’ bulls – free from Mycoplasma bovis

-Farmers can be confident of the M.bovis free status of World Wide Sires’ bulls thanks to one of the most exhaustive processing, testing and treatment regimes in the world.
+Farmers can be confident of the Mycroplasma bovis (M.bovis) free status of World Wide Sires’ bulls thanks to one of the most exhaustive processing, testing and treatment regimes in the world.

 The company sells more than 19m straws of semen annually to 90 countries around the world and, over several decades, has developed semen production and processing procedures which are amongst the most rigorous in the world; procedures verified and endorsed by the US AI industry standards organization NAAB (National Association of Animal Breeders).

-These standards were developed, several decades ago, as a response to frustration at the varying standards of laboratories and their inability to grow and culture mycoplasma compounded by long interval before results could be assessed by culture.
+Hank Lina, General Manager of World Wide Sires New Zealand, said the standards “were developed, several decades ago, as a response to frustration at the varying standards of laboratories and their inability to grow and culture mycoplasma compounded by long intervals before results could be assessed by culture.

-Notwithstanding the results of Dr McDonald’s research, following the outbreak of M.bovis on several Canterbury dairy farms, World Wide Sires commissioned testing of semen from bulls sold in that region - from two independent laboratories around the world.
-This semen was sent fresh without any additives or antibiotics to Cornell University in the USA and to MPI labs in Wallaceville New Zealand.
+This semen was sent fresh - without any additives or antibiotics - to Cornell University in the USA and to MPI labs in Wallaceville New Zealand.
 No evidence of M.bovis was found.